Magellol/hrdwr-monitor/README.md

 TODO: Add images or tutorial how to check these out in HMWiNfo

-### TODO for MVP
+### Improvements

 - [ ] Enable eslint/prettier
+- [ ] Build on CI
 - [ ] Make UsageGauge a bit more consistent design-wise with the thermal gauges (we're missing some gradient and glow)
 - [ ] Add number interpolation, e.g animate them when they change.

-### Ideas

 - [ ] Add temp trending, is it going down or up based on the last 10 ticks?
+- [ ] Better loading state
+- [ ] Let users configure temp and load thresholds
-- [ ] Add live "streaming" chart of visualizing fan rpms, one line per fan (cpu, sys1, sys2, etc), e.g https://stackoverflow.com/questions/15283289/labeling-animated-line-graphs-using-d3
+- [ ] Add FAN RPM.
+Build a live "streaming" chart for visualizing one line per fan (cpu, sys1, sys2, etc), e.g https://stackoverflow.com/questions/15283289/labeling-animated-line-graphs-using-d3
-- [ ] Take inspiration on how LED changes on computer hardware, look at iCUE rgb effects

 ### Development